bhatia4/gpg-encryption-steps/README.md

 6▒▒▒el▒▒▒▒▒$▒&▒▒wȑ▒▒▒6)~▒▒͗▒u▒s<▒▒4v▒ֲ▒▒P▒▒k▒▒e84*O▒Ve▒Hn▒▒▒▒▒▒.▒j▒▒o▒<}▒▒ݝ0%▒'U▒▒▒▒вc\l▒▒GGF▒▒▒▒▒▒▒▒▒▒▒▒
 </pre>

 <b>Step 4</b>: As a test, use gpg decrypt command below to return our initial input file and manually verfiy if the contents in it are same as in the original file (arguments "--decrypt" to decrypt given encrypted file & "--output file" write output to file).
 GPG will pull the keys based on the signed information found on the encrypted file.
+We are of course assuming that you have encrypted and decrypted on the same system & GPG instance (as GPG has access to both your private and public keys).

 Remember the passphrase you created above?
 You will need it to decrypt the file
 <pre>